pgRouting/pgrouting/doc/topology/pgr_nodeNetwork.rst

 .. rubric:: Update the topology

-Add new segmentes to the edges table.
+Add new segments to the edges table.

 .. literalinclude:: nodeNetwork.queries
    :start-after: --q6